FreeCAD/FreeCAD-documentation/wiki/Basic_Attachment_Tutorial.md

 The FinalSketch mirrors itself.

 Now we will translate through 90°.
 From the illustration FinalSketch above we can see the axis of revolution should be the X axis.
-In the Wiki this term is *[Roll](Tasks_Placement#Roll.md)*.
+In the Wiki this is called [\"Roll\"](Tasks_Placement#Roll.md).
 Remember this is relative to the local Coordinate System.
 Enter 90° in the \"around X-axis\" box of the attachment offset section of the dialogue.

 ![centre\|FinalSketch flipped and rotated](images/FSFlipRot.png )